COMMERCIAL TERMS AND CONDITIONS

 - For the purpose of performing the obligations under the Agreement LP Legal shall assign a suitable number of its lawyers, which may include junior lawyers and other employees of LP Legal, to perform the Client’s requests on time and in appropriate quality.
 LP Legal lawyers may within their authorisation from the Client be represented by another lawyer even without the Client’s consent.
 Upon the request of the Client or with its prior consent the LP Legal team may be expanded by a third person (e.g. an expert, tax adviser, etc.) who provides other than legal services.

 - The Parties shall hand over all information, notifications, requests, instructions, messages or other communications on the basis of the Agreement in written form, whereas delivery by email, fax or in person shall be considered as due delivery.
 Exceptions to this clause are the giving of notice of withdrawal from the Agreement and the issuing of invoices and other documents, which must be delivered as originals.

 - The Client agrees that LP Legal may cite the Client’s company and the fact that LP Legal provided legal services to it with the aim of promoting its legal services, in particular as a reference on its website or in other presentation materials.

 - The Client undertakes to pay LP Legal for the legal services provided in the extent agreed according to the Order by any of the lawyers, junior lawyers or other entrusted employees of LP Legal:

-- contractual time remuneration within the meaning of the provisions of Section 4 (1 and 2) of the Lawyer’s Tariff in the amount agreed according to the Order for an hour of legal services provided, whereas the legal services provided will be billed proportionally to this agreed remuneration for each commenced 15 (fifteen) minutes; or
+- contractual time remuneration within the meaning of the provisions of Section 4 (1 and 2) of the Lawyer’s Tariff in the amount agreed according to the Order for each commenced hour of legal services provided; or

 - flat rate remuneration in the amount agreed according to the Order; or